TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning

-\paragraph{Proposed Feature Homophily Measure.}Motivated by the limitations of the above-mentioned intuitive metrics, we now introduce a feature homophily measure $h_f$, that can effectively quantify the alignment between the node features and graph structure.
+\textbf{Proposed Feature Homophily Measure.} Motivated by the limitations of the above-mentioned intuitive metrics, we now introduce a new feature homophily measure $h_f$, which can effectively quantify the alignment between the node features and graph structure. \begin{definition}[Feature homophily] Given a graph $\matG = (\matV,\matE)$ and the feature embeddings \textbf{$\feat_i$}, \textbf{$\feat_j$} of nodes i,j where $e_{ij} \in \matE$, the feature homophily ratio $h_f$ is defined as follows: where $\Bar{x} = \frac{ \sum_{e_{ij}\in E}(\feat_i + \feat_j)}{2|E|} $. \end{definition}